 - your children’s individual needs will be considered as far as possible within the nature of the sport.

-Whilst they refer to children, these statements could just as well apply to all those involved in the sport.
+Whilst they refer to children, these statements apply to all those involved in the sport.

 - Respect the spirit of fairness in orienteering.
 This is more than participating within the rules – it also incorporates the concepts of friendship, respect for others and always participating with the right spirit.